sthomasmeyer/ap-csp-create-task-sports-quiz-app-exemplar/README.md

 1. Describes the overall **purpose** of the program

-_The purpose of my sports quiz program is to challenge users' knowledge of famous basketball players.
+_The purpose of my sports quiz program is to challenge user's knowledge of famous basketball players.
 The program displays a series of questions to the user, and the user must select an answer from a list of options.
 After answering all of the questions, the program calculates the user's score and displays it on the screen.
 The goal of the program is to provide an entertaining and educational experience for users who are interested in basketball._

 2. Describes what **functionality** of the program is demonstrated in the video